Airlock Rotary Valve (Star Valve)

 - The clearance tip of the blades / housing must be less than 0.2 mm

 - At least 2 blades in each side of the valve must be in contact with the housing (which means that the total number of blades must be > or equal to 8

 It is very important to monitor the clearance regularly since wear of the valve can cause the clearance to exceed 0.2 mm which will affect the flame proof properties of the valve.

-A low clearance will allow a good sealing and reduce the leakage through the star valve.
+A low clearance will allow a good sealing and reduce the rotary airlock valve leakage.
 However even reduced a leakage will happen.
 As well, the air trapped in each pocket will also be released when the pocket is opened to the low pressure area.
 This leads to leakage of air.

 The air leakage is increasing with the difference of pressure and increases with the rotation speed of the valve.
 It can be very detrimental to the performance of the valve, especially with light powder, since the air released will actually fluidize the powder and prevent it to fill the pocket.

 This phenomena can be witnessed in the performance curves of airlock rotary blades : the capacity will reach an assymptot and even decrease at high speed since the pockets cannot be filled anymore by the product, too much fluidized to have time to fall in the pockets.

 To control this phenomena and improve the performances of the valve, a proper venting of the rotary valve must be implemented.
 A degassing channel is mounted on the side the pockets are returning up in order to empty them from the air prior they pick up new product.
 The channel is sending the air to a filter to be released.

 Figure 2 : Star valve equipped with degassing hopper feeding a pneumatic conveyor

 The sizing of a star valve to achieve a given throughput is a function of the star valve diameter, its target rotation speed and the nature of the product,